k-box/k-search-client-php/readme.md

 | 10000  | The configuration test can only be performed on a configuration with only one Core   | The test method only supports one Core configuration in the KlinkConfiguration object |
 | 403  | Unauthorized to perform search in Private document set.
 Please review your username and password.   | If the username and password configured cannot access the specified document visibility |

 In all the other case a general error message, "Server not found or network problem.", is reported along with the HTTP Error code that was the cause of the test failure.

 The reported exception will have information about the [previous exception](http://php.net/manual/en/exception.getprevious.php) that has caused the failure and the code of the exception will always be the HTTP error code.

-If you want to have some more information about the error and the underlying response set the debug mode on the KlinkConfiguration instance and pass a logger in the last parameter.
+If you want to have some more information about the error and the underlying response set the debug mode on the `KlinkConfiguration` instance and pass a [logger](http://www.php-fig.org/psr/psr-3/) in the last parameter of the `test` method.
 Debug log messages uses the _debug log level_.

+The debug configuration can be activated bby calling `enableDebug()` on the `KlinkConfiguration` object instance.

-### perform a search
+### Perform a search

 Assuming that the `$klinkCore` variable is a valid instance of `KlinkCoreClient`, the search is performed using the `search` method.